 The base assembly attaches to a ball/swivel head and super clamp using two screws and tooth washers.
-With NETCAM 3.0 we have continued to use the Netcam without an extension pole as we found that the preferred images were shot while the camera was mounted centered on the pole.
+Netcam 3.1 mounts centered on the pole in the back of the net approximately 6-10" off the ice.

-Make special note that the smaller screw goes into the ball head clamp and the larger screw goes into the stabilizing bracket and is terminated with a nut.
+Make special note that the smaller screw goes into the ball head clamp and the larger screw goes into the stabilizing bracket.
 Tooth washers should be used outside the box between the box and the clamp assembly.

 This also allows the Netcam to hug the center post tightly remaining a decent distance away from the goaltender.

 The procedure that has worked best for us, is to follow the following steps:

 1. Attach the base to the clamp assembly head using any pair of holes...either underneath or behind the box.
 Use the two screws with the tooth washers between the plastic and the clamp...NOT on the side of the polycarbonate closest to the camera.